tpaul016/search-engine/README.md

 # search-engine

-Assumptions
+Assumptions prior to install
-- Git is installed
+- Git is installed and accessible from the path or Git Bash (Windows)
 - Python 3 is installed and accessible from the path

 # Documentation